 Determining your daily calorie need is essential for losing -- or gaining -- weight.
-You can get out your calculator and use the Harris-Benedict formula to determine your daily calorie need the hard way.
+You can get out your calculator and use the Harris-Benedict formula to determine your best daily calorie count.
 You'll need to know your current height and weight, plus you'll have to gauge your daily activity levels.

-Or you can do it the easy way and use my online calculators:
+Or you can do it the easy way and use one of my online calculators:

 First, determine your basal metabolic rate: